Skip to content

 • Jobs inherit the governance context (budget, policies, audit trail) of the creating interaction.
 Deferred execution is not an escape hatch from governance.

-• The context_bundle carries forward state that follow-up interactions need.
-When a PA checks a calendar (immediate step) then dispatches research (deferred step), the calendar result is stored in the job's context_bundle so the follow-up interaction has access to both the research output and the earlier calendar result.
+• The contextBundle carries forward state that follow-up interactions need.
+When a PA checks a calendar (immediate step) then dispatches research (deferred step), the calendar result is stored in the job's context bundle so the follow-up interaction has access to both the research output and the earlier calendar result.

 • resolved means all subjobs have reached a terminal state and at least one succeeded.
 The observing agent evaluates whether the result set constitutes full success, acceptable partial success, or effective failure.